M$^2$-Spectral Estimation: A Flexible Approach Ensuring Rational Solutions: Problem formulation

-\begin{remark} {The assumption above is quite strong.} So far, we are not aware of any ``simple'' algebraic criterion for the feasibility test given a set of covariances $\{\Sigma_{\kb}\}_{\kb\in\Lambda}$ when the dimension is greater than one.
-In practice, however, the covariances are estimated from a finite number of measurements using some averaging scheme.
-In that case, the feasibility can be guaranteed since the estimated covariances correspond to the {smoothed} matricial periodogram, a spectral density (cf.~\cite[Section~V]{ZFKZ2019M2}).
-If a coercive spectral density $\Phi_0$ solves the moment equations \eqref{moment_eqns}, the measure $\Phi_0\d\m$ certainly meets the requirements in \cref{assump_feasibility}. \end{remark}
+\begin{remark} {The assumption above is quite strong.} {In \cite{geronimo2004positive,geronimo2005operator,kimsey2013truncated,geronimo2021autoregressive}, explicit conditions on the truncated covariances $\{\Sigma_{\kb}\}_{\kb\in\Lambda}$ have been formulated for the existence of a nonnegative representing measure which is even a spectral density of the autoregressive type in the $2$-d case.
+In general, however, the second part of the assumption (positivity of the density) is quite difficult to verify when the dimension is greater than two.
+In practice, the feasibility can be guaranteed by a suitable covariance estimation scheme given a finite number of measurements.
+In particular, the estimated covariances correspond to the {smoothed} matricial periodogram, a spectral density (cf.~\cite[Section~V]{ZFKZ2019M2}). {It is also worth noting that}} if a coercive spectral density $\Phi_0$ solves the moment equations \eqref{moment_eqns}, {then} the measure $\Phi_0\d\m$ certainly meets the requirements in \cref{assump_feasibility}. \end{remark}

-The next assumption put some constraints on the prior function $\Psi$, which we will need for the rest part of the paper. \begin{assumption} Each element of the $m\times m$ matricial function $\Psi$ is a \emph{rational} function, i.e., ratio of two polynomials.
+The next assumption {puts} some constraints on the prior function $\Psi$, which we will need for the rest part of the paper. \begin{assumption} Each element of the $m\times m$ matricial function $\Psi$ is a \emph{rational} function, i.e., ratio of two polynomials.
 Further, $\Psi$ is a bounded and coercive spectral density. \end{assumption} The rationality assumption is quite natural from the system-theoretic point of view.
 The second requirement rules out pathological cases since pole-zero cancellation may not be well defined for two polynomials of several variables.